“It is vital that when educating our children’s brains we do not neglect to educate their hearts.”

 Maintenant, they beg for it.
 Yes, some still take the moment to goof off.
 They are children.
 But most resemble mini-yogis.

 Moi?
 I crave the bell focus.
 The breathing reduces my stress and allows me to re-set specific intentions geared toward each class I am about to teach.
+I like the call to start fresh every 40 minutes.

 I hope the bell is a start.